 Farasan Islands have a rich history.
 There are many interesting historical places to explore such as an Ottoman fort, historical village, old mosques, pearl merchant’s homes and coral houses.
 Most of the historical places are located on the main Farasan Island, but the smaller islands accessible with a rented fishing boat have some forts too.
 It’s highly recommended to bring your own car to the island because taxi services there are limited.

 The islands can be reached via a free ferry from the port of Jizan twice daily.
-Another smaller ferry can be taken at any time of the day for an extra cost.
 Although the islands are becoming more and more popular as a tourist destination, they remain mostly underdeveloped and tourists should not expect to find many facilities there.
 This might also be the best part, because you can truly experience the feeling of having a whole paradise island with a white sandy beach to yourself.
 The best part of going to Farasan islands is how untouched and undeveloped it is.
 This brings a lot of challenges but also blessings in the form of the private islands and isolated feeling.